Concessions on Non-Accredited courses – General Adult Education Courses

 The concessionary fee, where available, is shown after the full course fee in the brochure or is listed on the website as the concessionary price.

 Documentation required for enrolment

 We must see identification for all our learners.
 This can be in the form of a bank credit/debit card or National Insurance Card, but for residents from outside the UK you will need to bring your passport or national ID card if you are from the European Economic Area (EEA).
 Residents from outside the EEA will need to bring their passport, Home Office papers and any other relevant documentation in order for us to conduct a fees assessment.

 If you are eligible for a concessionary of fully funded fee we require proof of benefit before the concession can be given and this needs to be dated within three months of the course start date.
-If the benefit you receive is Council or Housing Tax Benefit, then we will need to see the letter you received at the start of the financial year, and a current bank statement showing the payment.
+If the benefit you receive is Housing or Council Tax benefit, then we will need to see the letter you received at the start of the financial year, and a current bank statement showing the payment.
 This means that concessionary rates are not available when booking online.
 You can bring proof of benefits into Brighton Junction reception or email them to [email protected].
 See below for full details, or call reception on 01273 810210.

 If you are a dependant, please also attach proof that you live at the same address as the benefit claimant (e.g. joint bank statement or utility bill).
 We regret that no concessions can be given without proof of eligibility.

 The fee listed for our courses includes the tuition, resources and exam fees where appropriate.
 The majority of our courses are funded by the Skills Funding Agency, and this in turn may be used for match funding with the ESF (European Social Fund).
 Therefore your course may be part funded by the ESF as well as the Skills Funding Agency.

 - You must also have lived in the European Economic Area (EEA) for 3 years as an ordinary resident.